chandankushwahaa/100xdevs_2.0/0-1/week03/mynotes/02databases/README.md

 | Can store larger amounts of data on the server | Limited to 4KB of data per cookie |
 | Typically expire when the user closes the browser or after a specified time period. | Can be persistent (stored until a set expiration date) or session-based (deleted when the browser is closed) |

+## 8. Catching
+- It stores frequently used data and instructions, So that the CPU can access them quickly, improving the overall speed and efficiency of the computer.
+- When a request is made for the same data again, it can be quickly retrieved from the cache instead of going through the original, slower process of fetching or computing it again.

+**Different types of caching mechanisms include:**

+- **Browser Caching:** Stores resources like images, stylesheets, and scripts locally on the user’s device to speed up subsequent page loads.
+- **Server-Side Caching:** Caches data on the server side to reduce database queries or expensive computations.
+Techniques include in-memory caching (e.g., Redis), file-based caching, and database query caching.
+- **Content Delivery Network (CDN) Caching:** Stores copies of website content on servers distributed across multiple geographic locations to reduce latency and improve content delivery speed globally.
+- **Database Caching:** Utilizes database-specific caching mechanisms like query caching or result caching to store frequently accessed data in memory for faster retrieval.

 ## Authorization Header